 Knowing how to respond to a panic attack can go a long way toward getting yourself to settle down.
 In order to do this, you should learn some relaxation strategies.
 First, you can tell yourself that you are physically fine.
-Then, use the following techniques.
+Then, use the following relaxation techniques for teens:

 - Breath in slowly for five seconds

 - Hold again for five seconds

 You can lengthen the amount of time by one second each time you complete a cycle.